KeckObservatory/RemoteObserving/README.md

     sudo yum install ./google-chrome-stable_current_*.rpm
     ```

+# Notify Keck Mainland Observing of your intent to connect remotely
+Before you can connect to Keck remotely, we need to provide you with the firewall info and two passwords.
+As well, we need info about your remote observing station.

+- Email mainland_observing@keck.hawaii.edu with the following info about your remote site:
+    - Institution
+    - City, State
+    - Room Name/#
+    - Room phone #
+    - Emergency Services phone #
+    - Site manager/admin email and phone #

+Once we receive your request, we will respond with instructions on obtaining the firewall info, firewall password, and VNC session password.

 # Download and Configure Keck VNC software
 (NOTE: Examples below assuming a user named 'observer' and installing to home directory)